sureshm92/TestProject/release-info/PostDeploymentSteps_4.0.md

 * c)  Verification step: Make screenshots this setting

 **Steps R4.0:**
-1. Community page
+1) **Community page, PEH-...**
      * Go to Setup > All community > Click on Builder button near IQVIA Referral Hub > Click on Gear > Find “Messages” (If the page doesn't exist, create it with next properties)
      * Click on the Gear and New Page
 * Choose standard page
 * Click on button New Blank Page and choose OneColumnLayout
 * Fill in the following fields